HadrienG2/subwoofer/README.md

   suggests that the CPU's float processing logic starts with a subnormal/normal branch, whose misprediction costs dominate in this least predictable input configuration.
-* If the overhead is maximal at lower frequencies, then abruptly drops, it suggests that the CPU's fallback logic for handling subnormals can also handle normal numbers, and the CPU manufacturer takes advantage of this to avoid the overhead of normal/subnormal mode switches by remaining in fallback mode as long as the frequency of subnormals occurence remains higher than a certain threshold.
+* If the overhead reaches a maximum at low subnormal input frequencies, then quickly drops to a lower magnitude, it suggests that the CPU's fallback logic for handling subnormals can also handle normal numbers, and the CPU manufacturer took advantage of this to avoid the overhead of normal/subnormal mode switches by remaining in fallback mode as long as the frequency of subnormals occurence remains higher than a certain threshold.

-By comparing results from different data types on the fastest data sources, you can additionally check for type-dependent limitations of the CPU's subnormal
-fallback: is it slower on double-precision operands?
+By comparing results from different data types on the fastest data sources, you can also check for type-dependent limitations of the CPU's subnormal fallback: is it slower on double-precision operands?
 Does it "serialize" SIMD operations into scalar operations or SIMD operations of smaller width?